Ranks of abelian varieties in cyclotomic twist families: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Nils Bruin, Jef Laga, Max Lieblich, Dino Lorenzini, Beth Malmskog, Zach Scherr, and Michael Stoll for helpful conversations and correspondences.
+We are grateful to Nils Bruin, Jef Laga, Max Lieblich, Dino Lorenzini, Beth Malmskog, Zach Scherr, and Michael Stoll for helpful conversations and correspondences.
+We thank the referees for their helpful and detailed comments and corrections, and for suggesting to us cleaner proofs of Lemmas \ref{lem:table-h10cd}, \ref{lem:torsion}, and \ref{lem:3adicduality}.
 The first author was supported by the Israel Science Foundation (grant No.\ 2301/20).
-The second author was supported by an Emily Erskine Endowment Fund postdoctoral fellowship at the Hebrew University of Jerusalem.
+The second author was supported by an Emily Erskine Endowment Fund postdoctoral fellowship at the Hebrew University of Jerusalem, by the Israel Science Foundation (grant No. 1963/20), and by the US-Israel Binational Science Foundation (grant No. 2018250).